Fatah03111995/clima_medium/README.md

 # clima_medium
 Weather app.
-Simple app without state management: \br
+Simple app without state management:
-  - Interaction with API \br
+  - Interaction with API
-\br

 Feature :
   - Get data weather by your location
   - Get data weather by your input based on city name